 Is Iterative Incremental Big Bang available in any other language?

-Just English English at the moment (but feel free to tell us which language you think we should produce them in).
+Please feel free to tell us any other language you think we should produce.

 Are there expansion packs?

 Not yet, because we’ve only just released the first version.
 Please contact us if you’d pay for more scenario cards though, and we’ll probably make some.

 I want to help you make Iterative Incremental Big Bang better.

 The game was developed iteratively: we ran lots of sessions to get feedback and made five versions before we went to mass-production.
 That’s why it’s such an amazing game.
 We would value any feedback you want to give us which might help the next version be even better (if that’s possible!).